hashicorp/terraform-provider-tls/website/docs/d/tls_certificate.html.md

 # Data Source: tls_certificate

 Use this data source to get information, such as SHA1 fingerprint or serial number, about the TLS certificates that protect an HTTPS website.
+Information about local TLS certificate could also be found.
 Note that the certificate chain isn't verified.

 ## Example Usage